 16. MSC CONTRACT ADMINISTRATOR: MSC will appoint a Contract Administrator.
 Except as otherwise specified herein, the Contractor's Contract Manager will be responsible for coordinating all matters pertaining to the resultant contract with the MSC Contract Administrator.
 The MSC Contract Administrator shall act on behalf of MSC with respect to all aspects of resulting contracts.
 Except as otherwise specified herein the Contractor's Contract Manager will be responsible for coordinating all matters with the MSC Contract Administrator.
-The MSC Contract Administrator.
-The MSC Contract Administrator shall act on behalf of MSC with respect to all aspects of resulting all matters with the MSC Contract Administrator.
-The MSC Contract Administrator shall have complete authority to require the Contractor to comply with all provisions of the contract.
+The MSC Contract Administrator shall have complete authority to require the Contract to comply with all provisions of the contract.
 The Contractor shall strictly and promptly follow the instructions of the MSC Contract Administrator.

 16.1.
 The MSC Contract Administrator is empowered to make changes related to temporary increases or decreases for services with existing pricing established as a result of this proposal or subsequent negotiation, this without a formal contract modification.
 The Contract Administrator and Contractor's Contract Manager shall determine which method of communication shall be used for these temporary changes.
 Communication may be verbal followed up with a written request for the increase or decrease in service.
 All suspensions or additions of service initiated by the Contract Administrator, or designee, shall be binding on MSC and the Contractor.
 Formal contract modifications will not be issued for frequent temporary changes.

-suspensions of service greater than 60 days, permanent additions in service, and permanent changes in frequency.
+Formal contract modifications will be issued for suspensions of service greater than 60 days, permanent additions in service, and permanent changes in frequency.

 16.2.
 The MSC Contract Administrator has no authority to change the terms and conditions of the contract.
-Only the UAA Procurement Department has the authority to change the terms and conditions by issuance of written Change Order/Modifications to the Contract.
-The UAA Director of Procurement Services, or designee, shall be Contract Administrator for any formal changes in service, frequency, or performance issues.
+Only UA Procurement and Contract Services has the authority to change the terms and conditions by issuance of written Change Order/Modifications to the Contract.
+A UA Procurement and Contract Services representative shall be Contract Administrator for any formal changes in service, frequency, or performance issues.